sgranade/choicescript_vscode/README.md

 ![Run Tests from Context Menu](https://raw.githubusercontent.com/sgranade/choicescript_vscode/master/images/run-cs-tests-context-menu.png)

-Quicktest results will appear in the Output window at the bottom of the editor.
+Quicktest results will appear in the Output window at the bottom of VS Code.
 If Quicktest finds an error, the extension will add an annotation to the line with the error.

 ![Test with an Error](https://raw.githubusercontent.com/sgranade/choicescript_vscode/master/images/cs-test-error.png)